smayer0926/dating-app/README.md

-# Dating Website API project
+# Dating Website Java Group Project

-#### Exploring APIs through RESTFUL routing, August 2017
+#### Dating Application, August 2017

-#### By Trevor Gill
+#### By Kim Lu, Shaymal Punekar, Stephanie Mayer and Trevor Gill

 ## Description

-RESTful routing to allow for accessing of dating website API.
-Users can access information about users, questions asked to to users, and date reviews through the API.
+_An Application that will allow users to be matched with eachother based on their compatibility.
+This application uses Java and techniques such as RESTful routing._

 ## Setup/Installation Requirements
 * Clone the repo
 * Run App.java
-* Run Postman
+* Go to 'localhost:4567/' to launch the application
-* Enter REST routes as defined in App.java
+* Use the application to find the perfect match.

 ## Specifications